 Nantahala National Forest is less about epic peaks and more about getting lost in the mountains together.
-Lakes, rivers, streams & waterfalls are what you’ll find here – along with beautiful mountain views and some of the most quiet land you’ll find anywhere on the east coast.
+A few high elevation lookouts plus lakes, rivers, streams & waterfalls are what you’ll find here – beautiful mountain views and some of the most quiet land you’ll find anywhere on the east coast.

 Headwaters State Forest

 Even many folks from NC haven’t heard of this place.
 It’s not really one anyone’s radar, being relatively new (established 2018).
 Headwaters partially borders South Carolina and is convenient to Sassafras Mountain, one of our top places to elope in SC.

 What’s special about Headwaters?
 It runs right along the Blue Ridge escarpment, at the headwaters of the French Broad and Savannah Rivers (hence the name).
 This means waterfalls!

 If you’re looking for beautiful waterfalls with far less visitation than anything above, you should have a look at Headwaters State Forest.

 Where to Elope in North Carolina for Privacy

 This is both an easy and difficult question.